Public tours of the MSC

 Join us for a guided tour of the Marine Science Center (MSC) to learn about some of the current marine and environmental research taking place here, tour the facilities and grounds, and hear about the natural and cultural histories of East Point.

 Tours are open to individuals and families.
 All organizations (e.g., schools, scouts, clubs) and any other parties of 6 or more interested in visiting the MSC should instead sign up for a guided program.
 More information about guided programs can also be obtained by emailing firstname.lastname@example.org.
-Persons interested in academic programs at Northeastern should contact David Dawson at email@example.com for further information.
+Tours are not geared towards prospective students, and persons interested in academic programs at Northeastern should contact Danielle Lynch at DW.Lynch@northeastern.edu for further information.

 FREQUENTLY ASKED QUESTIONS